Here's What It's Really Like To Be A Wedding Planner

 How much do you earn?

 "It varies considerably from year to year, because what I earn varies hugely from wedding to wedding.
 The nature of what I offer means I work with my couples in a number of different capacities, whether working on the day of the wedding itself to take the weight off their shoulders, or whether I am there for the year-long lead-up where I take on the management and planning of the entire event.
-I can earn anywhere from $1,300 to $13,000."
+I can earn anywhere from around $1,700 to $17,000."

 "It varies considerably from year to year, because what I earn varies hugely from wedding to wedding.
 The nature of what I offer means I work with my couples in a number of different capacities, whether working on the day of the wedding itself to take the weight off their shoulders, or whether I am there for the year-long lead-up where I take on the management and planning of the entire event.
-I can earn anywhere from $1,300 to $13,000."
+I can earn anywhere from around $1,700 to $17,000."

 What are your hours like?